Matt Prior (rugby league): Cronulla

-For the 2014 season, Prior moved to the Cronulla-Sutherland Sharks.
+For the 2014 NRL season, Prior moved to the Cronulla-Sutherland Sharks.
 He was a regular member of their first grade team and in 2016 played a pivotal role in their push as premiership contenders.
 He gave a man of the match performance in their qualifying semi-final match against the Canberra Raiders and played in their semi-final victory over the North Queensland Cowboys to earn a place in the 2016 NRL Grand Final.
 Prior played at prop in the grand final against Melbourne which Cronulla won 14–12, claiming their first premiership since entering the competition in 1967.

 On 3 September 2017, Prior made his 200th appearance in The NRL.

 Prior played 27 games for Cronulla in 2018 as the club reached the preliminary final against Melbourne but fell short of another grand final appearance losing 22–6 at AAMI Park.

 In round 23 2019, Prior played his 250th NRL game for the Sharks in their 42–16 win over the New Zealand Warriors at PointsBet Stadium in Cronulla.
 Prior made a total of 25 appearances for Cronulla in the 2019 NRL season as the club finished 7th on the table and qualified for the finals.
 Prior played in the club's elimination final loss against Manly-Warringah at Brookvale Oval.

 Leeds Rhinos

 On 29 November 2019, Prior signed a two-year contract to join English Super League team Leeds.

 On 17 October 2020, he played in the 2020 Challenge Cup Final victory for Leeds over Salford at Wembley Stadium.

 Prior played a total of 23 games for Leeds in the 2021 Super League season including the club's 36–8 loss against St Helens in the semi-final.

 In round 21 of the 2022 Super League season, Prior was sent off in Leeds 36-32 comeback victory over the Catalans Dragons.

-On 24 September 2022, Prior played for Leeds in their 24-12 loss to St Helens RFC in the 2022 Super League Grand Final.
+On 24 September 2022, Prior played for Leeds in their 24–12 loss to St Helens RFC in the 2022 Super League Grand Final.